-A complete description of NCR's stock compensation plans appears in NCR's 2002 Annual Report to Shareholders on Form 10-K in Note 8 of Notes to Consolidated Financial Statements.
+A complete description of NCR's stock compensation plans appears in Note 8 of Notes to Consolidated Financial Statements of NCR's Annual Report to Shareholders on Form 10-K for the year ended December 31, 2002.

-NCR accounts for its stock based compensation plans using the intrinsic value-based method in accordance with Accounting Principles Board Opinion No. 25 (APB No. 25), which requires compensation expense to be recognized when the market price of the underlying stock exceeds the exercise price on the date of grant.
+NCR accounts for its stock-based compensation plans using the intrinsic value-based method in accordance with Accounting Principles Board Opinion No. 25 (APB No. 25), which requires compensation expense to be recognized when the market price of the underlying stock exceeds the exercise price on the date of grant.
 In addition, no compensation expense is recorded for purchases under the Employee Stock Purchase Plan (ESPP) in accordance with APB No. 25.
-If NCR recognized stock based compensation expense based on the fair value of stock option grants, restricted stock grants, and employee stock purchases under the ESPP at the grant date, net income for the three months ended March 31 and June 30, 2003 and 2002 and net (loss) income for the six months ended June 30, 2003 and 2002, respectively, would have been as follows:
+If NCR recognized stock-based compensation expense based on the fair value of stock option grants, restricted stock grants, and employee stock purchases under the ESPP at the grant date, net income for the three months ended September 30, 2003 and 2002 and net loss for the nine months ended September 30, 2003 and 2002, respectively, would have been as follows: